katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_base_2.11.rst

 .. _porting_2.11_guide_base:

 *******************************
-Ansible-base 2.11 Porting Guide
+Assible-base 2.11 Porting Guide
 *******************************

-This section discusses the behavioral changes between Ansible-base 2.10 and Ansible-base 2.11.
+This section discusses the behavioral changes between Assible-base 2.10 and Assible-base 2.11.

-It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible-base.
+It is intended to assist in updating your playbooks, plugins and other parts of your Assible infrastructure so they will work with this version of Assible-base.

-We suggest you read this page along with the `Ansible-base Changelog for 2.11 <https://github.com/ansible/ansible/blob/stable-2.11/changelogs/CHANGELOG-v2.11.rst>`_ to understand what updates you may need to make.
+We suggest you read this page along with the `Assible-base Changelog for 2.11 <https://github.com/assible/assible/blob/stable-2.11/changelogs/CHANGELOG-v2.11.rst>`_ to understand what updates you may need to make.

-Ansible-base is mainly of interest for developers and users who only want to use a small, controlled subset of the available collections.
-Regular users should install ansible.
+Assible-base is mainly of interest for developers and users who only want to use a small, controlled subset of the available collections.
+Regular users should install assible.

 The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.